A Quantum Version of The Spectral Decomposition Theorem of Dynamical Systems, Quantum Chaos Hierarchy: Ergodic, Mixing and Exact: The Quantum Version of Spectral Decomposition Theorem (QSDT)

-and therefore this sum $F(n)$ is periodic with a period equal to $N$.
-Therefore, we see that in the ergodic case the mean values consist of an oscillating part plus a term which tends to zero for large times ($n$ goes to $\infty$).
-The physical interpretation of this behavior is studied in the next section and it is the key to find the type of spectrum of the ergodic systems.
+Thus sum $F(n)$ is periodic with a period equal to $N$.
+Moreover, permutation $\alpha$ is cyclical then $N=r$.
+Therefore, we see that in the ergodic case the mean values are composed by an oscillating part plus a term which tends to zero for large times ($n$ goes to $\infty$).
+From this remark we can obtain a sufficient and necessary condition for ergodicity.
+Let $S$ be a quantum system having a constrictive markovian Frobenius-Perron operator $P$ associated with the temporal evolution $T$ of its classical analogue.
+Then we have

+\begin{itemize} \item[$(\bullet)$] $S$ is ergodic $\Longleftrightarrow$ for all discretized time evolution\footnote{Again, here we are considering that $\hat{U}(n)$ is the one given by the Hamiltonian or at most given by the Floquet operator.
+That is, $\hat{U}(n)=e^{-i\frac{\hat{H}}{\hbar}\alpha n}$ (Hamiltonian evolution) or $\hat{U}(n)=[\hat{U}(\tau)]^n$ (Floquet evolution, see Eq.
+4.1.14 of \cite{stockmann}).} (with discrete time steps at constants intervals) any mean value $(\hat{\rho}(n)|\hat{O})$ has only two terms, one of which is an oscillatory function of $n$ (with a period $N$ equals to the number of terms $r$ of the QSDT decomposition given by the Eq. \eqref{QSDT1}) and the other goes to zero for $n\rightarrow\infty$. \end{itemize}

+In next section the physical interpretation of condition $(\bullet)$ is studied which is the key to the characterization of the ergodic systems spectrum.